kratenko/lovem/journal/2022-07/07-what-is-a-virtual-machine-anyway.md

 register machines, but following a program during execution is more confusing, since the manipulated data is more complicated to follow.

-A stack is just a pile of data.
+A *stack* is just a pile of data.
 Data is portioned in fixed sizes, a portion is called a word.
 All you can normally do is put a word on top of the stack - we will call that operation a *push*, or you can take the word that is currently on top of the stack (if there is one) - we will call that a *pop*.
-No other direct manipulations of the stack are allowed (I say "direct manipulations", because indirectly there often are ways that is done, but that is a detail for later).
+No other direct manipulations of the stack are allowed (I say "direct manipulations", because indirectly there often are ways that this is done, but that is a detail for later).

 Manipulation of data is done this way by the machine.
 If you want to add two numbers, say 5 and 23, you would write a program that does this: